akamai/AkamaiOPEN-edgegrid-python/README.md

 > NOTE: If your `.edgerc` file contains more than one credential set, use the `section` argument to specify which section contains the credentials for your API request.

+As a request body, the library currently supports the following types: `bytes`, file-like object, `requests_toolbelt.MultipartEncoder` object.

 ## Virtual environment

 To test in a [virtual environment](https://packaging.python.org/tutorials/installing-packages/#creating-virtual-environments), run: